cjhubbs/eleventy-bliss-blog/content/10/05/another-thought-on-church-shopping-and-polarization.md

 ---
 title: "Another thought on church shopping and polarization"
-date: "2010-05-26T16:18:36.000"
+date: 2010-05-26T16:18:36.000
-tags:
+tags: ['church']
-  - "church-search"
-  - "community"
-  - "religion"
 ---

-[Yesterday's post on church shopping and cultural polarization](http://chrishubbs.com/2010/05/25/church-shopping-and-cultural-polarization/) reminded me of a question I've been cogitating on for the past week or two.
+[Yesterday's post on church shopping and cultural polarization](/10/05/church-shopping-and-cultural-polarization/) reminded me of a question I've been cogitating on for the past week or two.

 **What would it look like if we were forced to go back to attending local community churches?
 How would it affect our view of what was necessary in a church and what things were "essentials"?**